pdm-project/pdm/docs/docs/usage/advanced.md

 ```

 Note that `PDM_IGNORE_SAVED_PYTHON` should be set so that PDM can pick up the Python in the virtualenv correctly.
 Also make sure `pdm` is available in the `PATH`.
-Before running nox, you should also `pdm config use_venv true` to enable venv reusing.
+Before running nox, you should also ensure configuration item `python.use_venv` is true to enable venv reusing.

 ### About PEP 582 `__pypackages__` directory